ptsteadman/hexo-theme-corporate-example/source/_posts/2015-05-02-How-To-Impress.md

 ---
 layout: post
 title: How To Impress Employers at Infosessions
+date: 2015-05-02
 thumbnail: https://s3.amazonaws.com/ptsteadman-images/info2.jpg
+category: Humor
+tags:
+- funny
+- employment
+lede: "Top tech talent knows that industry recruiters often bring a stack of pre-negotiated offers to university infosessions, so that they can snag programmers and UX designers who really stand out."
 ---

 Top tech talent knows that industry recruiters often bring a stack of